And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 So what is this compromise business?

-The media runs around thinking they're a little shocked.
+And the media runs around thinking they're a little shocked.

-You remember that press conference, F. Chuck Todd and Major Garrett.
+You remember that press conference, F. Chuck Todd and Major Garrett?

-Mr. President, why would you compromise?
+Well, Mr. President, why won't you compromise?

-Don't you think Republicans gave I'm not going to compromise?
+I'm not going to compromise.

 And he went on to talk about how the Republicans, the greatest threat to mankind the world has ever faced.